habouhilal/Self-Assessment/README.md

  ### Conclusion

 In summary I was able to combine all these technologies was a great opportunity to test and use them together.
 We have an HTML page with 3 Tabs
-1-	Home uses Plotly and javascript to filter the data 2-	Map : interactive map with API and Leaflet that shows the top safest places to visit with hotel information 3-	Dashboard : offers extras analytics for the user with tableau
+1-	Home uses Plotly and JavaScript to filter the data 2-	Map: interactive map with API and Leaflet that shows the top safest places to visit with hotel information 3-	Dashboard: offers extras analytics for the user with tableau

 ## Team Assessment

-The choice for my teammates was from the study group we worked on since the first day of this bootcamp.The group was coherent and we we able to talk the subject, steps and individual tasks.
-We had a great respect for each others work and time.
+The choice for my teammates was from the study group we worked on since the first day of this bootcamp.
+The group was coherent and we able to talk the subject, steps and individual tasks.
+We had a great respect for each other’s work and time.
 We also had a good communication.
-Who ever is availble will join the zoom to troubleshoot or make decision based on results.
+Whoever is available will join the zoom to troubleshoot or make decision based on results.
 We had meetings 3 times a week to review the work progress and explain the codes we have.
-Their strengths as a team, was the support and availability we had for ech other.
-Troubleshoot errors for each others.
+Their strengths as a team, was the support and availability we had for each other.
+Troubleshoot errors for each other’s.